Healthcare in Kent: History

 From 1947 to 1965 NHS services in Kent were managed by the South-East Metropolitan Regional Hospital Board (RHB).
 In 1974 the boards were abolished and replaced by regional health authorities (RHA).
 The whole of Kent came under the South East Metropolitan RHA.
 Regions were reorganised in 1996 and Kent came under the South Thames Regional Health Authority.
 Kent had an area health authority (AHA) from 1974 until 1982 when it was divided into five district health authorities (DHA): Canterbury and Thanet; Dartford and Gravesham; Maidstone; Medway; South East Kent; and Tunbridge Wells.
 In 1993 these were amalgamated into two - West Kent and East Kent.
 Regional health authorities were reorganised and renamed strategic health authorities (SHA) in 2002.
 Kent was under Kent and Medway SHA.
 In 2006 regions were again reorganised and Kent came under NHS South East Coast until that was abolished in 2013.
 There were three primary care trusts (PCTs) for the area: NHS Eastern and Coastal Kent; NHS West Kent; NHS Medway up until April 2013.
 After this eight clinical commissioning groups (CCGs) were established, being Canterbury and Coastal; Dartford Gravesham and Swanley; Medway; South Kent Coast; Swale; Thanet; West Kent; and Ashford.
 These were given conditional approval to amalgamate in October 2019 and this progressed with formal approval on 20 March 2020 to the formation of the Kent & Medway Clinical Commissioning Group (CCG) on 1 April 2020.
-This contributed to the Kent & Medway Integrated Care System (ICS) until the creation in 1 July 2022 of the Integrated Care Board (ICB) by the Health and Care Act 2022.
+This contributed to the Kent & Medway Integrated Care System (ICS) until the creation on 1 July 2022 of the Integrated Care Board (ICB) by the Health and Care Act 2022.

 Sustainability and transformation plans

 Kent (and Medway) formed a sustainability and transformation plan area in March 2016 with Glenn Douglas, the Chief Executive of Maidstone and Tunbridge Wells NHS Trust as its leader.
 He was appointed accountable officer for all six CCGs in March 2018, having left the Trust.
 The subsequent establishment of a Kent & Medway Clinical Commissioning Group in 2020 evolved from this structure.

-In February 2018 it was reported that the Encompass project in Whitstable, Faversham & Canterbury had seen a 7.3% reduction in the emergency admissions rate in the area between 2014-15 and the 12 months to September 2017.
+In February 2018 it was reported that the Encompass project in Whitstable, Faversham & Canterbury had seen a 7.3% reduction in the emergency admissions rate in the area between 2014–15 and the 12 months to September 2017.

 A health and social care shared record system, the Kent and Medway Care Record, was launched in the county in December 2020.
 It includes data feeds from the four acute hospital trusts, three community services providers, two community-based mental health services providers, 225 main GP practices and 85 branch sites, and around 466 social care teams based in local authorities.
 Patients are able to access their own records.